Microsoft/go/eng/doc/CrossPlatformCryptography.md

 ### Windows

-On Windows, Microsoft Go uses the [Cryptography API: Next Generation](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-portal) library, CNG from now on, for cryptographic operations.
+On Windows, Microsoft Go uses the [CNG library (Cryptography API: Next Generation)](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-portal) for cryptographic operations.
 CNG is available since Windows Vista and Windows Server 2008 and it doesn't require any additional installation nor configuration.

 ### Linux

-On Linux, Microsoft Go uses the [OpenSSL crypto library](https://docs.openssl.org/3.0/man7/crypto/), OpenSSL from now on, for cryptographic operations.
+On Linux, Microsoft Go uses the [OpenSSL crypto library](https://docs.openssl.org/3.0/man7/crypto/) for cryptographic operations.
 OpenSSL is normally available on Linux distributions, but it may not be installed by default.
 If it is not installed, you can install it using the package manager of your distribution.

 OpenSSL 3 implements all the cryptographic algorithms using [Providers](https://docs.openssl.org/3.0/man7/crypto/#providers).
-Microsoft Go officially supports the built-in providers and the [SymCrypt provider](https://github.com/microsoft/SymCrypt-OpenSSL), SCOSSL from now on.
+Microsoft Go officially supports the built-in providers and [SCOSSL (SymCrypt provider for OpenSSL)](https://github.com/microsoft/SymCrypt-OpenSSL).
 The minimum SCOSSL version required is v1.6.1.
 The following tables assume that the SCOSSL provider is used together with the built-in providers.